neoclide/coc.nvim/Readme.md

 ## Pros.

 * Easy to install and many features just work.
-* Super fast initialization and completion.
+* Optimized for speed, no effect on startup time and fastest completion experience.
+* Built in and custom completion source support.
-* Full completion feature support of LSP.
+* Full completion features support of language server protocol.
 * Featured language server extensions from VSCode, like tsserver, tslint etc.
 * Custom language server configuration support.